‘Star Wars: The Last Jedi’ Director Rian Johnson Reveals Episode VIII’s Unusual Influences

 “We’re not doing this, Josh,” responds Ridley.

-Still unswayed by Daisy’s determination to keep her Star Wars knowledge hidden, Gad continues to wear Ridley down, creating a scene very similar to Kylo Ren’s interrogation of Rey in The Force Awakens.
+Still unswayed by Daisy’s determination to keep her Star Wars knowledge hidden, Gad continued to wear Ridley down, creating a scene very similar to Kylo Ren’s interrogation of Rey in The Force Awakens.

 “Is it one [Jedi], or is it more than one?”
 Gad asks.
 “I need it to in order to figure out what we’re doing on the train today.
 So is it plural? … Is it ominous?
 It sounds ominous.
 Does something happen to you and Mark [Hamill], or just Mark?
 Are you a Jedi?
 Answer my damn question, Daisy!”

-Ms. Ridley holds her ground, unwilling to spoil Star Wars: The Last Jedi or to risk her future in the franchise beyond Episode VIII.
+Ms. Ridley held her ground, unwilling to spoil Star Wars: The Last Jedi or to risk her future in the franchise beyond Episode VIII.

-Star Wars: Episode VIII – The Last Jedi is set to his theaters on January 15.
+Star Wars: Episode VIII – The Last Jedi is set to hit theaters on December 15.

 [Featured Image by Disney/Lucasfilm]